Investigating Generalization Behaviours of Generative Flow Networks

 In this set of experiments, we train DNNs by regressing to the \emph{true} flow\footnote{In this sense, we are ``distilling'' the \emph{true} flows into flow functions parameterized by a DNN.} $F(s\to s')$ and forward policy $P_F(s'|s)$.
-This removes the use of the GFlowNet training objective and the use of trajectories sampled from $P_F(s' | s; \theta)$ as the training data distribution, drastically simplifying the training procedure.
-As such, we basically control for any non-ideal factors introduced by the GFlowNet training objectives, for example, possible shortcomings due to temporal credit assignment~\citep{malkin2022trajectory}.
+This removes the use of the GFlowNet training objective, and instead of the training distribution coming form trajectories sampled from $P_F(s' | s; \theta)$ we sample $s$ from the training set, drastically simplifying the training procedure.
+As such, we basically control for any non-ideal factors within the GFlowNet training setup, such as shortcomings due to temporal credit assignment~\citep{malkin2022trajectory}.

-We can now train models to regress to $\log F(s\to s')$ or $\log P_F(s'|s)$.
-These are both vectors, so we regress to each value independently and minimize the mean squared error.
+To regress to $\log F(s\to s')$ or $\log P_F(s'|s)$, both vectors, we regress to each value independently and minimize the mean squared error.
 Note that the true $P_F(s'|s) = \mathrm{softmax}(\log F(s \to s'))$.
-Regressing to $\log F(s \to s')$ is the same general problem as regressing to $\log P_F(s'|s)$, but with one caveat.
-When learning $F(s \to s'; \theta)$, the model has to not only get the relative magnitudes of each logit right, but also the absolute magnitudes right.
-In contrast, when learning $P_F(s'|s;\theta)$, because of the normalization within the softmax, the model only has to get the relative magnitude of the logits right.
+Regressing to $\log F(s \to s')$ is thus almost like regressing to $\log P_F(s'|s)$, but the model has to get the absolute magnitudes of each logit right, not just the relative ones (the softmax in $P_F$ normalizes).
 Because of this, we expect that learning $ P_F(s' | s)$ is easier, although learning flow magnitudes could help with generalization.
-For these experiments we set $P_B$ to be the uniform policy to get unique $F$ and $P_F$.
+We set $P_B$ to be the uniform policy to get unique $F$ and $P_F$.